benjaminniess/issuu-pdf-sync/readme.txt

 If you want to make some customisation in the Issuu player, you need to copy the 'issuu-skins' folder into your theme.
 Then, you'll be able to work on the skins.fla file or on the layout.xml file within your theme.

+= How can I add a custom po/mo translation file =

+Create your po translation file from the ips.pot and keep the previx (eg. ips-us_US.po) Paste the po and mo file into your wp-content/languages/plugins/ folder

 == Screenshots ==

 1. The config page
-2. The Issuu button
-3. The shortcode
+2. The shortcode
-4. The Issuu Flipbook in a post
+3. The Issuu Flipbook in a post
-5. The media edit view
+4. The media edit view
-6. The Issuu button
+5. The Issuu button
-7. The shortcode generator
+6. The shortcode generator

 == Changelog ==

+= 2.2.8 =
+*   Added the ability to load a mo (translation) file from wp-content/languages/plugins/ folder

 = 2.2.7 =
 *	Added some help inside the popin when no PDF synced